rachelkmont/friends-script-generator/README.md

 ## Deliverables
 The project outputs generated scripts that mimic the style and humor of Friends.
 These scripts can be found in the `outputs` directory after running the generation script.

+## Resources

+Matthew, J. (2023, December 6).
+TV script generation.
+Medium. https://medium.com/@matthew1992/tv-script-generation-563ba7b6356a

+Raschka, S., Liu, Y., &amp; Mirjalili, V. (2022).
+Generative Adversarial Networks for Synthesizing New Data.
+In Machine learning with pytorch and Scikit-Learn: Develop machine learning and deep learning models with python. essay, Packt Publishing.

 ## Acknowledgements
 This project is inspired by the original work of the creators of Friends and the open-source community contributing to the development of the GPT-2 model.
+*Disclaimer for scripts: This project is in no way associated with Friends, Warner Bros, NBC or Bright/Kauffman/Crane Productions.
+This project is for educational purposes only.*